afstyles/neutralNEMO/docs/source/orcaexample.rst

    surf_dataset.to_netcdf("my_surfs.nc")

 In the above example, two neutral surfaces are calculated.
 The first surface is pinned to 150 m depth at (i=10, j=9) in the final time step.
 The second surface is the same but pinned to 300 m depth.
-The surfaces depths, temperatures, and salinities are outputted as an xarray DataSet and can be easilly saved to netcdf.
+The depth, temperature, and salinity of the surfaces are outputted as an xarray DataSet and can be easilly saved to netcdf.

 ``ITER_MAX=10`` sets the maximum number of iterations carried out by the neutralocean algorithm.